RenderKit/oidn/README.md

   - `OIDN_INSTALL_DEPENDENCIES`: Enable installing the dependencies
     (e.g. TBB, SYCL runtime) as well.

+  - `OIDN_DEPENDENTLOADFLAG`: Value for DEPENDENTLOADFLAG linker flag on Windows.
+For more information, see [SECURITY.md](SECURITY.md#security-considerations)

   - `TBB_ROOT`: The path to the TBB installation (autodetected by default).